shivanisoni12284/Book-My-Show/README.md

 # BookMyShow clone

-# A movie ticket booking app, help users to book their desired movie ticket in desired theatre
+A movie ticket booking application that allows users to search for movies, select theatres and shows, reserve seats, make payments, and book tickets efficiently.

 # Features #